chrisjurich/gas-packer/README.md

 # Gas Packer
-This is a toy project that packs a set of gas molcules into a box.
+This is a toy project that packs a set of gas molcules into a box and produces an animation.

 ## Install

-There are two options for installation: native C++ code and python bindings
+There are two options for installation: native C++ code and python bindings.
+Using python is recommended as this allows the user to easily generate an .mp4 animation.

 ### Native C++
 This project is built using C++17 as well as CMake and Ninja.
 It will compile with clang or gcc.
 The following command compiles the source code: